mihael-tunik/DjangoQuizManager/backend/README.md

 ```
 pip3 install -r requirements.txt
 ```
-and then run Django API on localhost (don't forget to put Django SECRET_KEY value in your .env file):
+and then run Django API on localhost (don't forget to put Django SECRET_KEY value in your local .env file):
 ```
 python3 manage.py runserver
 ```